 Li-ion batteries normally cost more upfront than lead-acid, but they are less toxic, have higher energy density (ie. they can store more electricity), are physically more durable, can be deeply depleted without damage, and can withstand a greater number of charge-discharge cycles.
 In other words, they’re superior in almost every way, which is why they’ve taken over in markets such as electric vehicles and even utility-scale energy storage.

 All of the batteries mentioned later in this article are li-ion.

 Your battery might not be able to fire up your appliances (continuous versus startup power)

-As you can see from that chart a lot of things in your house, such as LED lights and even televisions, don’t use very much electricity.
-Instead, the appliances that will quickly drain even a big battery are the ones with resistance coils for heating (such as space heaters or ovens), or things with motors: air conditioners, central heating, refrigerators, and clothes washers and dryers.
+A lot of things in your house, such as LED lights and even televisions, don’t use much electricity.
+Appliances that will quickly drain even a big solar battery are those with resistance coils for heating (such as space heaters or ovens) or motors: air conditioners, central heating, refrigerators, and clothes washers and dryers.

 But there’s an important wrinkle when it comes to electric motors: starting current.

 Starting current - also known as inrush current - is a brief surge of electricity needed by an electric motor when it’s switched on.
 This means that if your central A/C draws 5,000 watts when it’s running steadily, it will briefly need a lot more when starting up.
 As a rough rule of thumb, the starting current might be double the steady-state current, meaning that your A/C might briefly need 10,000 watts at startup.

 If you have a storage battery with a 5,000 watt output rating, it wouldn’t have enough power to start up that air conditioner.